OliverEvans96/nixpkgs/doc/languages-frameworks/vim.section.md

 ## Managing plugins with Vim packages {#managing-plugins-with-vim-packages}

-To store you plugins in Vim packages (the native Vim plugin manager, see `:help packages`) the following example can be used:
+To store your plugins in Vim packages (the native Vim plugin manager, see `:help packages`) the following example can be used:

 ```nix
 vim_configurable.customize {